-The Enrollment Requirements page in your MyDCE account will provide the link to cancel your housing request through the full room and board refund deadline for your session.
-After this date, you must submit a signed course registration changes and Summer School housing cancellation form to the Housing Office.
-Email and telephone requests are not accepted.
+The Harvard Assigned Task for housing in your MyDCE account will provide the link to cancel your housing request through the full payment deadline.
+After this date, you must email the Housing Office at email@example.com from the email address that is a part of your student record if you want to cancel your housing request.
 No other method of notification, including failure to move in or verbal notification, is accepted.
 If you drop or withdraw from all Summer School courses, you are no longer eligible for housing (see Course Changes and Withdrawals).

 Secondary School Program students: if you wish to cancel housing but remain enrolled in courses, you must contact the Secondary School Program Office for approval.

 Pre-College Program students: you must live in on-campus housing.